-Federal loans offer graduated, extended, and income-driven repayment plans that lower monthly payment amounts but increase the number of years of repayment.
+Federal loans offer a variety of flexible payment options including fixed, graduated, extended, and income-driven repayment plans that lower monthly payment amounts but increase the number of years of repayment.
 The Federal Direct Consolidation Loan allows students to refinance any of their existing eligible federal student loans on an extended repayment schedule, lasting up to 30 years.

 Be strategic when repaying your federal student loans.
 Understand the repayment options that are available and take advantage of the flexibility that is available when deciding how to manage repayment.
-Learn more about repayment and check out the "Repayment Estimator" that is available from the US Department of Education at studentloans.gov.
+Learn more about repayment and check out the "Repayment Estimator" that is available from the U.S. Department of Education at studentloans.gov.

-STRATEGIES FOR GRADUATES SEEKING PUBLIC INTEREST CAREERS
+STRATEGIES FOR GRADUATES SEEKING PUBLIC SERVICE CAREERS

-Students who seek to work in public service or the public interest sector of the profession face special challenges in financing their legal education because salaries for such jobs are often lower relative to comparable work in the private sector.
-Students graduating from law school with the average amount of indebtedness may find that the average entry-level public service or public interest salary will not provide the resources needed to repay their law school loans while at the same time affording their basic living expenses.
+Students who seek to work in public service face special challenges in financing their legal education because salaries for such jobs are often lower relative to comparable work in the private sector.
+Students graduating from law school with the average amount of indebtedness may find that the average entry-level public sector or public interest salary will not provide the resources needed to repay their law school loans while at the same time affording their basic living expenses.

 Students can employ a number of strategies to make it easier (or possible) to pursue a career in government or public interest law.
 First, students can borrow less during law school (attend a lower tuition institution; follow some of the debt management strategies mentioned here).
-Students may also take advantage of programs developed at some law schools to relieve the debt burden for those interested in public interest careers, including fellowships, scholarships, and loan repayment assistance programs (LRAPs).
-LRAPs provide financial assistance to law school graduates working in the public interest sector, government, or other lower-paying legal fields.
-In most cases, this aid is given to graduates in the form of a forgivable loan to help them repay their annual educational debt.
+Students may also take advantage of programs developed at some law schools to relieve the debt burden for those interested in public service careers, including fellowships, scholarships, and loan repayment assistance programs (LRAPs).
+LRAPs provide financial assistance to law school araduates working in the public interest sector. government, or other lower-paying legal fields.
+In most cases, this aid is given to graduates in the form of a forgivable loan to help them repay their educational debt.
 Upon completion of the required service obligation, schools will forgive or cancel these loans for program participants.
 The number of law schools sponsoring LRAPs is limited.
 Most schools are unable to provide assistance to all applicants.
 LRAPs are also administered by state bar foundations, public interest legal employers, and federal and state governments to assist law graduates in pursuing and remaining in public interest jobs.

-The federal government offers repayment options to assist graduates seeking legal careers in public service, including the Income-Driven Repayment (IDR) plans, such as Revised Pay As You Earn (REPAYE), Pay As You Earn (PAYE), and Income-Based Repayment (IBR).
-REPAYE, PAYE, and IBR allow all federal education loan borrowers the opportunity to make lower monthly payments on their federal loans (including, but not limited to, those employed in public service positions), provided that income qualifications are met.
-Monthly payments under these repayment plans are based on a percentage of your household's adjusted gross income (AGI) and your family size rather than on the amount of your federal student loan debt.
+In addition, the Income-Driven Repayment (IDR) plans [e.g., Revised Pay As You Earn (REPAYE), Pay As You Earn (PAYE), Income-Based Repayment (IBR)] also provide borrowers of federal student loans (including those pursuing a legal career in public service) with more affordable repayment options.
+Monthly payments under these payment plans are based on a percentage of your household's adjusted gross income (AGI) and your family size rather than on the amount of your federal student loan debt.

 The IDR plans are intended to provide greater financial flexibility and affordability in hopes that your federal student loan debt does not prevent you from pursuing a career in public service.
-Please check with the financial aid office serving the law school or directly with the US Department of Education at studentloans.gov for more information about the IDR plans.
+Please check with the financial aid office serving the law school or directly with the U.S. Department of Education at studentloans.gov for more information about the IDR plans.